 #4.
 Prevent leaks with data loss prevention

-Data breaches aren’t always the result of deliberately malicious activity perpetrated by threat actors.
+Data breaches aren’t always the result of deliberately malicious activity.
 Many are innocent mistakes, and though these can be mitigated by training, it’s crucial that you prepare for the worst and implement a robust way of enforcing your compliance and security policies.
-This will help you meet the accountability requirements of the HIPAA law too.
+This will help you meet the accountability requirements of the HIPAA law as well.

 Data loss prevention (DLP) offers a technical solution that monitors outgoing communications for potential data leaks.
 For example, if it discovers sensitive data, such as social insurance numbers, being sent over an insecure or prohibited channel like email, it will stop the message from going through.
 An administrator can then review the activity and identify the root cause.